 Having certain inherited disorders such as familial isolated hyperparathyroidism (FIHP) and multiple endocrine neoplasia type 1 (MEN1) syndrome can increase the risk of developing parathyroid cancer.
 In addition, radiation therapy may increase the risk of developing parathyroid adenoma.

-With an estimated incidence of 0.015 per 100,000 people and an estimated prevalence of 0.005 percent in the United States, parathyroid cancer is one of the rarest of all human cancers.Parathyroid Cancer Treatment (PDQ®)
+With an estimated incidence of 0.015 per 100,000 people and an estimated prevalence of 0.005 percent in the United States, according to the National Cancer Institute, parathyroid cancer is one of the rarest of all human cancers.Parathyroid Cancer Treatment (PDQ®)

 Source: National Cancer Institute